 .

 1. The Executive Committee is charged with the management of the foundation or, as the case may be, supervising the execution of this management by the official secretary.
+In performing their duties, the Members of the Executive Committee shall be guided by the interests of the foundation and of the enterprise or organisation connected with it.

 2. With due observance of the provisions of paragraph 1 of this article, the tasks of the Executive Committee will include in particular: